 Congo Basin forest facts

-- At over 200 million hectares, Congo Basin is home to the world's second largest tropical forest.
+- Congo Basin is home to the world's second largest tropical forest.

 - The Congo Basin supports the highest biological diversity in Africa: over 400 mammal species and more than 1,000 bird species.
 It is the last stronghold for forest elephant, gorilla, forest buffalo, bongo, and okapi.